dmccabe/gdx-deploy-sample/README.md

 gradlew desktop:pushLinux64
 ```

-As with the other build-specific commands, these commands will NOT execuate any previous steps.
+As with the other build-specific commands, these commands will NOT execute any previous steps.

 # Other Output Options